ashutoshmjain/gita/src/mathuraChap07.md

 - Syādavaktavya (may be, it is indeterminate)
 - Syādasti avaktavya (may be, it is and is indeterminate)
 - Syānnāsti avaktavya (may be, it is not and is indeterminate)
-- Syādasti nāsti avaktavya (may be, it is, is not, and is indeterminate)3
+- Syādasti nāsti avaktavya (may be, it is, is not, and is indeterminate)

 ----